-Marginality in PTM does not only relate to common social conceptions about the porn industry, but also to the experimental character of its documentary form and its unusual impact on spectatorship.
+Marginality in Pornography: The Musical does not only relate to common social conceptions about the porn industry, but also to the experimental character of its documentary form and its unusual impact on spectatorship.
 Hill’s signature style is the hybridity of documentary and musical (or music video) – two seemingly incompatible genres that fulfil almost opposite ontological and epistemological functions, the former traditionally representing authenticity and the dissemination of factual information, and the latter representing pretence and embodied entertainment.
 However, Hill is careful not to completely blend the two; instead, he constantly switches between them.
 In terms of the narrative, this oscillation between opposite modes of authorial expression and spectatorial address reflects the aforementioned diegetic unity and particularity of each segment, and counteracts any tendency towards the coherence of a formulaic plot trajectory.
 This switching also reconfigures the schematic cognition necessary for the spectator to coherently categorise the documentary based on past viewing experience – after all, the modus operandi of non-diegetic sung interludes sprinkled into film narratives is usually only found in musicals, not non-fiction films.
 Challenging past viewing schemas may even be conducive to reconfiguring stereotypes about sex workers – a hypothesis supported by the episodic structure itself.
 Narrative comprehension relies on the activation of two types of past knowledge: ‘generic’ and ‘episodic’.
 Generic knowledge is based on schematic scripts and stereotypes, both of which are informed by the past consumption of formulaic, plot-driven narratives, while episodic knowledge is based on individual episodes experienced in the past at a particular time and place.
-Hence, a narrative made up of unique, momentary experiences, without a generic plot structure, activates episodic knowledge and impedes the activation of generic knowledge.
+Hence, a narrative made up of unique, momentary experiences without a generic plot structure, activates episodic knowledge and impedes the activation of generic knowledge.
 It also adds episodic knowledge, devoid of stereotypes, to the spectator’s knowledge structure and may inform how they view documentary films on the subject in the future.

 Hill’s performative act of constant switching is highly reflexive and is perceived as such by the viewer.
 According to Jay Ruby, true reflexivity constitutes not only the open display of the filmmaking process but the deliberate exposition of ‘underlying epistemological assumptions that caused [the filmmaker] to formulate a set of questions in a particular way’ for the audience.
-This is elicited by the collage of two seemingly incompatible genres, thus playfully exhibiting Hill’s performativity and inviting conjecture about his purpose in using this format.
+In Pornography: The Musical, this occurs in the collage of two seemingly incompatible genres, which playfully exhibits Hill’s performativity and invites conjecture about his purpose in using this format.
 In this regard, the film’s beginning is interesting.
 Film beginnings generally involve the spectatorial activity of parsing by comparing filmic cues with existing cognitive schemas, based on past viewings of similar films.
 This provides a frame of reference against which to measure developments in the film as a whole.
-As PTM starts with the main title and a brief interview with Kelly, the audience is invited to expect a conventional documentary on the topic of pornography.
-This priming also raises expectations of the appearance of the sort of schemas found in the earlier-mentioned films.
+As Pornography: The Musical starts with the main title and a brief interview with Kelly, the audience is invited to expect a conventional documentary on the topic of pornography.
+This priming also raises expectations of the appearance of the sort of schemas found in the aforementioned films.
 However, Kelly’s interview is quickly followed by her first musical performance, which immediately defies expectations of conventional documentary forms.
-This sudden switch is indicative of all of Hill’s musical documentaries and reveals a deliberate choice that firmly places the filmmaker’s performance as a mediating catalyst between spectator and characters; it is a bifurcated exchange between the spectator and Hill, and the spectator and the characters.
+This sudden switch is indicative of all of Hill’s musical documentaries and reveals a deliberate choice that firmly places the filmmaker’s performance as a mediating catalyst between spectator and characters; it is a bifurcated exchange between the spectator and the author, and the spectator and the characters.
 This switch also results in a sudden deconstruction and reflexive awareness of the expectations of conventional TV documentaries.
 As Armitage, who wrote the lyrics, puts it, anything that ‘jolts the audience and wakes them up’ is worth trying.